marcioalexandre/bank/README.md

 For developers:
 - Client-Server and REST API architectures;
 - In frontend: AngularJS, HTML;
-- In backend: IDE SpringBoot, Java 8, Maven, Hibernate, Annotations, JUnit, OAuth, Java Logging API;
+- In backend: SpringBoot, Java 8, Maven, Hibernate, Annotations, JUnit, OAuth, Java Logging API;
 - Database PostgreSQL.

-The conceptual overview of this application can been seen in the following image (in PT-BR):
+The conceptual overview of this application can been seen in the following image (in PT-BR): https://github.com/marcioalexandre/bank/blob/master/projeto%20conceitual/banco-capgemini.jpg

-https://github.com/marcioalexandre/bank/blob/master/projeto%20conceitual/banco-capgemini.jpg
+It's available on the Internet: https://bancocapgemini.herokuapp.com/